Analyse & kritik: History

-The newspaper was founded in 1971 by the initially Maoist orientated Communist League (German: Kommunistischer Bund, KB) in West Germany.
+ak - analyse & kritikis the successor to Arbeiterkampf (AK) the newspaper of Kommunistischer Bund an initially maoist K-Group.
 The KB emerged from the protests of 1968.
 In the 1980s KB was the leading organisation of the "undogmatic left" (undogmatische Linke).
-In 1999 the Verein für politische Bildung, Analyse und Kritik e.V. became publisher and the newspaper focus since then has been left, but in a broader sense.
+The first edition of AK was published in December 1971.
+The newspaper remained when the KB disbanded in 1991.
+For a little longer than a year, until summer 1992, it was produced conjointly by both the majority and the minority fraction of the KB as an umbrella organization.
+From August 1992 (issue no. 345) the former majority of the KB was the sole publisher, and the newspaper received its current unaltered name: ak - analyse & kritik.
+In 1999, the Verein für politische Bildung, Analyse und Kritik e.V. became publisher and the newspaper focus since then has been left, but in a broader sense.